 (d) Deliverables

 The TC shall produce the OASIS Standard version of the v1.0 AMQP wire level protocol specification before July 2012.
-Following that, the TC may advance the OASIS Standard version of the AMQP wire level protocol specification to ISO/IEC JTC 1 through the JTC 1 PAS Transposition Process.
+The TC shall produce the OASIS Standard version of the core extensions (distributed transactions, global addressing, resource management, re-authentication, and federation) to the AMQP 1.0 protocol before July 2013; the OASIS Standard version of other core extensions will follow later.
+The TC may advance the OASIS Standard version of the AMQP wire level protocol specification and related core extension specifications to ISO/IEC JTC 1 through the JTC 1 PAS Transposition Process.

 Maintenance: